azzamallow/MimicJS/README.markdown

 How To
 ======

-Basic examples of how to use Mimic have been provided in the /examples folder.
-There are more complex examples on how to use Mimic the specs/ folder.
+Working examples of how to use Mimic have been provided in the /examples folder.
+There are more complex examples on how to use Mimic the mimic-spec/ folder.

 Creating a Mimic is easy.